 - Aptitude Tests: Scholastic Aptitude Test (SAT) and American College Test (ACT) are two major tests for admission in under-graduation courses.
 As the name suggests, both of these are aptitude exams.
 You have to apply for any one of these exams depending upon the universities you want to target.

 - Language Proficiency Test: The test of English as Foreign Language (TOEFL) is a mandatory exam for all students applying from non-English speaking countries.
 This is a test of your proficiency in The English language.
 It grades you according to your reading, writing, and listening skills.

 Exams for MBBS abroad

-From March 2019, an order by the Medical Council of India (MCI) has made it mandatory for all Indian students who wish to study MBBS abroad to take the National Entrance Eligibility Test (NEET).
-Candidates should keep in mind that the upper age limit for NEET is 25 years for general candidates and 30 years for SC/ST/OBC candidates.
-The NEET score is valid for three years.
+In March 2019, the Medical Council of India (MCI) issued an order mandating Indian students seeking to study MBBS abroad to take the National Eligibility-cum-Entrance Test (NEET).
+It is important to note that the maximum age limit for NEET is 25 years for General candidates and 30 years for SC/ST/OBC candidates.
+NEET scores remain valid for three years.